mattstone22133/InteractiveDemos/README_BUILD_HTML.txt

     emcmake cmake .. -G Ninja
 Build the output (note, can do this like `cmake --build . --verbose` for debugging)
     cmake --build .
-Navigate to a build folder, and test running it using something like `node outout.js`
+Navigate to a build folder, and test running it using something like `node outout.js` or `python -m http.server` and navigating to local host;

 ----------------REQUIREMENTS-----------------

-You will need to download and set up the ninja build system. add it to environmental varibales path so cmake can find it when using `-G Ninja` https://github.com/ninja-build/ninja/releases/tag/v1.10.2 is the link I used
+You will need to download and set up the ninja build system.
+Emscripten header files (GLFW/glfw3.h, GLES2/gl2.h) can be included and compilewhen using Ninja -- but it appears those headers are not found when using a visual studio generator add it to environmental varibales path so cmake can find it when using `-G Ninja` https://github.com/ninja-build/ninja/releases/tag/v1.10.2 is the link I used